A Quick Guide to Kosher Whisky for Hanukkah

 William Grant is a global giant.
 What about a smaller distillery with a bit more Jewish heritage?

-M&H (Milk and Honey) Distillery launched this fall in the U.S. It’s the first distillery to hail from Tel Aviv, and they just released M&H’s Classic Single Malt Whisky, the world’s first commercial Israeli single malt whisky (they also have a gin).
+M&H (Milk and Honey) Distillery launched last fall in the U.S. They are the first distillery to hail from Tel Aviv, and they recently released M&H’s Classic Single Malt Whisky, the world’s first commercial Israeli single malt whisky (they also have a gin).
 The distillery was started with the help of late whisky legend Dr. Jim Swan, so even though Israeli whisky may be a new idea, the pedigree here is sound.

 No surprise given its origins, M&H’s products are all kosher.